btedev/pair2/README.md

 # Pair2

 Pair2 is a library for performing rules-based matches between records in two datasets.
 These datasets are typically from two different sources that pertain to the same or similar set of transactions.
-Matching allows you to compare the datasets and produces an array of matched records as well as an array of exceptions (non-matches) for each input dataset.
+Matching allows you to compare the datasets and produces a list of matched records.

 Matching is designed primarily for reconciliations.
 Example use cases: